 The DNC has noticed Peter’s efforts to ensure each eligible voter’s access to the polls.
 As DNC Chair candidate, Peter also championed rights including those for women, LGBTQ, minorities, immigrants, collegians, Millennials, and senior citizens.

 Since 2002, during every general election, critical primary, the recalls, and some Supreme Court races, Peter participated in efforts to protect the entire voting process.
 In particular, he stopped Republican efforts to intimidate African American voters.

-During the 2016 election cycle, Penebaker was able to build a team of four full-time staff members that would help his US Congressional campaign win 114,477 votes and raise over $120,000 from over 1,400 grassroots donors; Collected over 1600 nomination signatures; Made over 155,000 volunteer recruitment calls into the district which resulted in nearly 1,000 volunteers who have completed over 2,500 voter persuasion shifts; Drove nearly 20,000 miles to meet with voters throughout the district; Earned the support of Russ Feingold, Hillary Clinton, Herb Kohl, Elizabeth Warren, Cory Booker, Keith Ellison, and many more.
+During the 2016 election cycle, Penebaker ran for Congress against long-time incumbent Republican Jim Sensenbrenner.
+He was built a team of full-time staff members that raised over $120,000 from over 1,400 grassroots donors; Collected over 1600 nomination signatures; Made over 155,000 volunteer recruitment calls into the district which resulted in nearly 1,000 volunteers who completed over 2,500 voter persuasion shifts; Drove nearly 20,000 miles to meet with voters throughout the district; Earned the support of Russ Feingold, Hillary Clinton, Herb Kohl, Elizabeth Warren, Cory Booker, and Keith Ellison.

 As the father of three children ranging in age from toddler to teenager, family time plays a prominent role in his life, as does his faith.
 He has been actively involved with education, from his own children’s educational achievements to worker skill training.
 Khary is a proud board member of Planned Parenthood of WI and WAVE (WI Anti-Violence Effort) and is Everytown for Gun Safety‘s WI’s Survivor Fellow.